Feeling sluggish and out of balance? This Ayurvedic formula can help you restore your digestive tract and beat gas, bloating, and fatigue.

-A few years ago, I saw a patient that I hadn’t seen in about ten years.
-She told me that she had lost 50 pounds by doing exactly what I had told her to do 10 years ago.
-Gingerly, I asked her, “What exactly did I tell you to do?”
-She told me I had suggested that she take an herbal formula called triphala after each meal to gradually lose all the weight desired.
+A few years ago, I saw a patient whom I hadn’t seen in about 10 years.
+She had a history of digestive concerns, including bloating, gas, and indigestion.
+During my visit with her, she told me she had lost 50 pounds by doing what I had suggested 10 years ago to treat her digestive woes, which was to take an herbal formula called Triphala after each meal, along with following a healthy diet.

-While this is certainly not the typical result I see with patients using this herb (I specifically tell patients that they should take an herbal formula only as long as necessary and then wean off of it), today, there is some compelling evidence to explain how triphala actually supports healthy weight loss.
-In one study, mice were divided into 6 groups and monitored for 10 weeks: (1)
+While this is certainly not the typical result I see with patients using this formula, today there is some compelling evidence to explain how Triphala actually supports balanced weight.

-The team measured food and energy intake daily for 10 weeks, and measured the body weight of each mouse every third day during the course of the experiment.
+The team measured food and energy intake daily during the course of the experiment, along with the body weight of each mouse every third day.

 How Triphala Works

-During each meal, the intestinal tract produces a certain amount of mucus that helps lubricate the digestive tract.
-Over time, some of this digestive mucus builds up in the digestive tract, clogging the little hair-like villi that help the body absorb nutrients and remove toxins.
+During each meal, you produce a certain amount of mucus that helps lubricate your digestive tract.
+Over time, some of this digestive mucus builds up, clogging the little hair-like villi that help your body absorb nutrients and remove toxic substances.

-Triphala, an Ayurvedic herbal formula, helps to cleanse the mucus off the digestive villi, making for a more efficient digestive process.
-This formula is made up of three fruits that support the eliminative process:
+Triphala, an Ayurvedic herbal formula, helps to cleanse the mucus off of the digestive villi, making for a more efficient digestive process.
+This formula is made up of three fruits that support elimination.1,6,7

-- Bibhitaki pulls the old mucus off the wall.
+- Bibhitaki pulls old mucus off the intestinal wall

-- Haritaki strengthens the intestinal muscles to contract more efficiently when the bowels need to move.
+- Haritaki strengthens your intestinal muscles, so they can contract more efficiently when your bowels need to move

-Below are some symptoms related to sluggish digestion and elimination that triphala may support:
+Below are some symptoms related to sluggish digestion and elimination that Triphala may support:1,6,7

 - Occasional constipation